-The concept of self-reflection was a concept I first learned about at Royal Roads University during my leadership graduate studies.
+The concept of self-reflection, from a professional point of view, was introduced to me while a student at Royal Roads University.
 There was a strong focus on leading self and personal leadership.
 We were introduced to the work of Ronald R. Short, author of “Learning in Relationship” through one of our first assignments.
 Our assignment was to ask three colleagues the following question: “What is one area I can improve on?”
 My only response permitted was to say “thank you” – reflect, write about the experience and learn from it.
 Eeeeep!
 Seriously?
 This is a very common response to such a task because we feel vulnerable during the process.

 What is Reflective Practice?